All Resources

 Tech Stack Decision Tree

 This is the Boring Stack.
 It's the default recommendation for any solo founder who wants to ship fast with zero decision fatigue.
-Every tool here is battle-tested, well-documented, and works together seamlessly.
-More importantly, every AI coding tool -- Lovable, Cursor, Claude Code -- works best with this stack because it's what the majority of their training data and community uses.
+Every tool here is battle-tested, well-documented, and works together cleanly.
+More importantly, AI coding tools tend to handle common, well-documented stacks better than obscure architectures.

 I call it "boring" as a compliment.
 Boring technology is technology that works, has answers on Stack Overflow, and doesn't break in surprising ways at 2am.